Asylum seekers and refugees - who's who?

 Developing countries – not the UK – look after most of the world's refugees

 - Over 6.7 million people have fled conflict in Syria, and many more are displaced inside the country.
 Turkey is the biggest refugee hosting country in the world.
-At the end of 2018 Turkey was providing safety to 3.6 million Syrian refugees.
-By the end of 2018 the UK had resettled 20,007 Syrian refugees under the Vulnerable Persons Resettlement Scheme (VPRS).
+At the end of 2019 Turkey was providing safety to 3.6 million Syrian refugees.
+By the end of 2019 the UK had resettled 20,007 Syrian refugees under the Vulnerable Persons Resettlement Scheme (VPRS).

 People seeking asylum are looking for a place of safety